akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 ---

 # What's the fully-automatic migration?
+In this migration, you will have **a  single asset family** to gather all your existing PAM assets.

-In this migration, **everything is automated**, you just need to launch one single command and your PAM assets will be migrated to the 4.0 new Asset Manager:
+**Everything is automated**, you just need to launch one single command and your PAM assets will be migrated in the 4.0 new Asset Manager:
 - One `asset family` will be created gathering all your assets.
 - All your assets will be migrated and linked to the new asset family.
 - All your existing PAM `asset collection` product attributes will be linked to the new asset family.